model-checking/verify-rust-std/doc/src/template.md

 *List of UBs*

-Note: All solutions to verification challenges need to satisfy the criteria established in the [challenge book](general-rules.md) in addition to the ones listed above
+Note: All solutions to verification challenges need to satisfy the criteria established in the [challenge book](general-rules.md) in addition to the ones listed above.

 [^challenge_id]: The number of the challenge sorted by publication date.